Data Scientist or data science

 - Another subfield of AI is machine learning, which is a collection of methods that allows computers to learn from data and produce AI applications.

-How Data Science is Changing The Corporate World
+How data or Data Science is Changing The Corporate World

 Data science is being used by companies to transform data into a competitive edge by enhancing goods and services.
 Examples of data science and machine learning include: